masseelch/elk/README.md

 # elk

+---
+## Important

+The OpenAPI Specification generator is now part of [ent/contrib](https://github.com/ent/contrib/tree/maser/entoas).
+The OAS generator API has changed as has the generated spec.
+However, this package will follow the changes done in the OAS generator and eventually behave as described by the spec.

+---

 This package provides an extension to the [awesome entgo.io](https://github.com/ent/ent) code generator.

 `elk` can do two things for you: